 PERS funding policy provides for monthly employer contributions at actuarially determined rates.
 These contributions, expressed as a percentage of covered payroll, are intended to accumulate sufficient assets to pay benefits when due.
 This funding policy applies to the PERS Defined Benefit Plan and OPEB (Other Post Employment Benefit) Plans.
-Employer contribution rates during the period were based on the December 31, 2017, actuarial valuation, which became effective July 1, 2019.
+Employer contribution rates during the period were based on the December 31, 2019, actuarial valuation, which became effective July 1, 2021.
 The state of Oregon and certain schools, community colleges, and political subdivisions have made supplemental unfunded actuarial liability payments, and their rates have been reduced.
 Effective January 1, 2020, Senate Bill 1049 required employers to pay contributions on re-employed PERS retirees' salary as if they were an active member, excluding IAP (6 percent) contributions.

-For Oregon PERS Defined Benefit Plans, based on the actuarial valuation as of December 31, 2017, the state agencies, the judiciary, schools, and political subdivisions all had increases in employer contribution rates on July 1, 2019.
+For Oregon PERS Defined Benefit Plans, based on the actuarial valuation as of December 31, 2019, the state agencies, the judiciary, schools, and political subdivisions all had decreases in employer contribution rates on July 1, 2021.
 These rate changes are measured against the actual average rates paid since the last rate-setting valuation.
-Every two years, the PERS Board adjusts contributions so that, over time, those contributions will be sufficient to fund the benefits earned, if earnings follow assumptions.
+Every two years, the PERS Board adjusts contributions so that, over time, those contributions will be sufficient to fund the benefits earned if earnings follow assumptions.

-For Oregon PERS OPSRP Benefit Plans, all PERS employers with OPSRP Pension Program members are actuarially pooled and share the same contribution rate.
+For Oregon PERS OPSRP Benefit Plans, all OPERS employers with OPSRP Pension Program members are actuarially pooled and share the same contribution rate.
+Each of these rates includes a component related to disability benefits for General Service and Police and Fire members.